Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Summary of contributions

 We discuss further order-theoretic properties that distinguish Minkowski space-time for $d=1$ and $d>1$ spatial dimensions in \cref{sec:poset-props}.
 Intuitively, these distinctions are related to the fact that in $d=1$ the joint future of any two points has the same geometry as the light cone of an individual point (the unique earliest point in this joint future), but the geometries of these regions will differ for $d>1$ as there is no longer a unique earliest point in the joint future of any two points.

-{\bf Correspondence between causal inference and space-time geometry} In \cref{sec:compat}, we study the properties of affects relations and causal models, which can be embedded in a space-time compatibly, i.e., without violating no superluminal signalling (NSS).
+{\bf III.
+Correspondence between causal inference and space-time geometry} In \cref{sec:compat-indec}, we study the properties of affects relations and causal models, which can be embedded in a space-time compatibly, i.e., without violating no superluminal signalling (NSS).
 We find that an affects relation $X\affects Y\given \doo(Z)$ irreducible in the first and third arguments implies that all nodes in $X$ and in $Z$ are causes of some node in $Y$ i.e., the set $Y$ of nodes is ordered later than each node in $X$ and $Z$ relative to the \emph{information-theoretic causal order}.
 However, we observe that when embedding these nodes in space-time, imposing that the affects relation does not lead to superluminal signalling does not generally imply an analogous ordering of nodes relative to the \emph{light cone structure of the space-time}: the set $Y$ of nodes can generally be jointly accessible outside the future light cone of some nodes in $X$ and $Z$.
 That is, the relativistic principle of NSS and purely informational principles of causal inference generally impose different ordering constraints on the relevant operational events (here, the arguments of an affects relation).
+Denoting $\Fut_s(\XX)$ to be the intersection of the future light cones of all elements of a set of variables $X$ (with $|X| \ge 1$) which are embedded in a space-time (which is where they are jointly accessible)\footnote{As we will see later, $X$ denotes the random variable while $\XX$ denotes the ordered random variable, which the random variable $X$ along with a space-time location at which it is embedded.
+Further, we will later write $\Fut(\XX)$ without a subscript for the special case that $\abs{X} = 1$, where it corresponds to the future of the ordered random variable $\XX$.}, a simplified version of the correspondence we are looking for can be stated as follows: Given an affects relation $X\affects Y\given \doo(Z)$ irreducible in $X$ and $Z$, for any $e_{XZ}\in X\cup Z$,

+The causal inference statement is proven to always hold earlier in \cref{sec:affects-to-cause}.
+We show that the above spatio-temporal ordering is generally not implied by NSS in arbitrary space-times and for arbitrary affects relations (\cref{ex:non-degenerate}).
+However, we prove that in the following two cases, the information-theoretic order obtained from causal inference and the spatio-temporal order obtained from the NSS principle align in the sense of \cref{eq: correspondence_main_uncond} (see \cref{thm:irr-compat}, \cref{thm:irr-compat-clus}, \cref{thm:fine-tuned-embedding-cond}).